 Introducing at the same time the self-service system: granting users the ability to access the private cloud without IT complexities.

-That is one of the most significant reasons for a business to consider a private cloud, as it’s-easier to scale up and provide extra services, even without extra-configuration to be-required by the IT team.
+That is one of the most significant reasons for a business to consider a private cloud, as it’s easier to scale up and provide extra services, even without additional configuration required by the IT team.

 3-Absolute security & privacy control

-The improved security level of private clouds is-greater compared to the public cloud, as all your files and data are saved/managed on servers accessible only to your company (single-tenant environment).
+The improved security level of private clouds is more significant compared to the public cloud, as all your files and data are saved/managed on servers accessible only to your company (single-tenant environment).

 Apart from increasing the data privacy levels, your organization doesn’t need to worry about the physical security of the infrastructure if your server is on-site.

-Also, if your servers are located in a data center, they will be accessible by your same internal IT team through a highly secured network, instead of the unsecured normal internet connection.
+Also, suppose your servers are located in a data center.
+In that case, they will be accessible by your same internal IT team through a highly secure network instead of the unsecured regular internet connection.